-The overarching goal of The Key Consulting Firm is to help others understand the impact of culture on the development of children.
-This understanding will most likely lead to their success in schools and beyond.
-Since culture is the foundational ideology at The Key Consulting Firm, I think it would be prefect to start with a post on why I believe culture so important – important enough for me to base my entire organization and career around it.
+Since culture is the foundational ideology at The Key Consulting Firm, a post on culture became the very first post I wrote about.
+At present I would like to expound on the reason I believe culture is so important – important enough for me to base my entire organization and career around it.
 It all goes way back, so let’s travel on this journey together to understand why I know culture is important.

 So let’s start with a simple definition of culture.
 Culture is a shared beliefs and values system that impacts a group of people’s day-to-day life (my own definition).
 Another definition states that culture encompasses customs, achievements, patterns of behavior, and social assumptions of a particular nation, people, or social group.

 Whereas most people think of culture as food, dances, and other aspects that we can taste, see, or hear, culture is in effect much deeper than that.
 Culture is important because it creates assumptions about how the world operates, and those assumptions in turn drive a huge piece of our behavior.

 Culture in its essence is dependent on the prior interactions of individuals with their community to create it.
 Culture does not emerge spontaneously from a vacuum, and so it only makes sense to assume that there are real and clear actions that create it.

 I hope you can now see how culture can make or break a group of people.
 This is especially true of children and the world they grow up in and how it, in turn, determines what kind of adults they become.
 I also hope you can see my interest in understanding and helping to shape the cultural experiences of our future generations in my work as a school psychologist.

 Back in graduate school at Bowie State, I had a professor, Dr. Jennifer West, who likened culture to an iceberg.
 The things we taste, see, and hear like foods, dances, music, language, clothing, and the list can go on, are all the surface of a culture iceberg.